Tip 1 – Be prepared

-Preparing ahead of time is essential for any move, whether you have lots of belongings or you’re downsizing.
-Organising everything before you move into your new home will greatly reduce stress at the other end – so start planning now!
+Preparing ahead of time is essential for any move, whether you have lots of belongings or you’re downsizing, so create a move home checklist and keep track of what you’ve done and what you need to do.
+Organising everything before you move into your new home and keeping track of your progress will greatly reduce stress at the other end – so start planning now!

 Why move stuff you don’t want or use anymore?
 Reducing the number of items you have will make moving day much more manageable, and also shorten the time involved and the cost of removalists.
 Think about having a garage sale, donating useful items to charity or listing them on eBay or Gumtree.
 Go through all your documents and throw out what you don’t need anymore.
 Decluttering may take time, but once it’s done, it’s a great feeling!